hienvantran/CZ4034-Information-Retrieval/README.md

 # CZ4034-Information-Retrieval

-1. Create a core in solr
+1. Create a core in solr: solr create -c core_name
 2. Start the solr with "bin\solr.cmd start" command on Windows
-3. Create "conf" and "data" folder in the newly created core
+3. We will modify managed-schema and solrconfig in "conf" folder in the newly created core (directory: \solr-8.11.1\server\solr\core_name) for stemming and spell checking.
 4. (stemming) Add the following to the managed-schema
 ````
       <fieldType name="text_gen_stem" class="solr.TextField" positionIncrementGap="100">